A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 As a marketing professional, I hate events.
 That is a bold statement from someone who personally loves a good tradeshow and walking away with six bags full of free stuff I will probably never use.
 As a marketing professional, however, they are stressful, time-consuming, pressure-cooker situations that I am happy to do without.

 So, is the answer to never do physical events?
 Of course not.
 We have to do events as part of the marketing mix, both virtual and physical.
-People do business with people.
+People do business with people, and the benefits of solid event marketing are incalculable as a result.
 It is human nature to like face-to-face interactions and get a feel for the person you are about to do business with.

 There are of course some great events out there, such as Webinar World, where you go because you know the people you want to meet are going to be there and it will be well organised.
 If done right, good events can generate new leads, new business or strengthen existing relationships.
 So, to correct myself, I love events done right.